What is astigmatism?

 Getting plenty of sunshine every day is extremely healthful, but don’t forget to protect your eyes from those harmful UV rays.
 Yes, UV radiation can significantly damage the cornea over time, which could lead to an increase in astigmatism symptoms.

 Whenever you head outside, put on a pair of UV-blocking sunglasses.
 Getting in the habit of wearing these sunglasses will save you a great deal of aggravation down the line.
-By the way, we have a wonderful line of UV-protecting sunglasses you could easily access on this link.

 If you are concerned about problems with your vision, the best thing to do is get an eye examination.
 Your eye care professional will carry out various tests to determine the nature and severity of your condition.
 They will ask you questions about your lifestyle and working habits to determine the best way to get you seeing clearly again.